Juliang0705/HackTheLine/README.md

 # HackTheLine
-Skip the checking line for hackathon
+Skip the check-in line for MLH hackathons